The 11+ is the entrance exam procedure for getting your brightish little button into a fee-paying or state grammar school.

 Don’t panic.
 Your local comprehensive may not spill out pristine, quietly spoken, well-mannered children destined for Cambridge and bound for a worthy career as a dentist or noble public servant, but many state schools do, and do so very well.
 And the more parents who care about education and who have aspirations for their children that send their children to these schools, the better the schools will get.
 The breadth of opportunity and the dedication and inspiration of many comprehensive school teachers are impressive and, to many, a revelation once they go and see.
 So - go and see - and do let us know what you find.
 It is, after all, the business of state schools to put the independents out of business.

 Whatever the picture, before you stride through their doors on a visit, why not take a look at the information The Good Schools Guide carries, even for schools that we haven't visited.
-Subscribers will find comprehensive examination results information.
+Register to find comprehensive examination results information.